 In the event of a life licensee being recalled to custody, Scottish Ministers are required to refer the case to the Board to consider whether it is necessary for the protection of the public that the prisoner shall continue to be confined.
 The case for re-release must be considered by a Tribunal of the Board.
-The Tribunal, if not recommending immediate re-release, must be satisfied that it is necessary for the protection of the public that the offender should continue to be confined.

-During 2015-16, the Board considered the cases of 36 licensees who had allegedly breached the conditions of their licence or whose behaviour in the community was giving cause for concern.
+During 2017-18, the Board considered the cases of 58 licensees who had allegedly breached the conditions of their licence or whose behaviour in the community was giving cause for concern.

-The Board recommended that 24 licensees be recalled to custody.
-The Board subsequently released 5 of these individuals and 15 were not re-released.
-There were 4 cases withdrawn because of additional sentences.
-In addition, the Scottish Ministers referred to the Board 8 cases of life prisoners where they had revoked the licences.
-Of these, none were re-released.
+The Board recommended that 37 licensees be recalled to custody.
+The Board subsequently released 14 of these individuals and 16 were not re-released.
+There were 7 cases withdrawn because of additional sentences.
+In addition, the Scottish Ministers referred to the Board 19 cases of life prisoners where they had revoked the licences.
+Of these, 1 was re-released.

-Warning letters were issued to 7 licensees, 2 were deferred and 3 cases will be considered in 2016-17.
+Warning letters were issued to 15 licensees and 6 were deferred.

-The Board was also required to convene Tribunals to consider the cases of 39 life prisoners who had been recalled to custody in previous years.
-In 13 cases the Tribunals directed re-release on licence and in 26 cases the Tribunals of the Board did not direct re-release on life licence.
+The Board was also required to convene Tribunals to consider the cases of 41 life prisoners who had been recalled to custody in previous years.
+In 6 cases the Tribunals directed re-release on licence and in 35 cases the Tribunals of the Board did not direct re-release on life licence.